 What are the best wireless earbuds?

-Those on the hunt for Android-friendly wireless earbuds may want to look at the all-new Samsung Galaxy Buds Plus.
-They have better battery life and sound than the AirPods Pro and plenty of neat features.
-Not to mention they work well across all OS platforms.
-The Sennheiser Momentum True Wireless 2 is another amazing option that blends excellent sound and powerful noise cancellation into a clean, minimalist design.
+Those on the hunt for Android- and Galaxy-friendly wireless earbuds may want to look at the Samsung Galaxy Buds Pro.
+They have some great audio features like Gaming Mode and 360 Audio, which produce theatrical-like sound, similar to the AirPods Pro’s spatial audio mode.
+The Sennheiser Momentum True Wireless 2 blends excellent sound and powerful noise cancellation into a clean, minimalist design, while the Anker Soundcore Liberty Air Pro 2 is a relatively affordable option with superb sound and acceptable ANC.

 Whether you’re a business traveler who requires complete silence in flight or just an avid music lover who wants amazing sound in a tinier form, there’s a model on our list of best wireless earbuds tailored to your ears.